danpla/fontlink/README.md

 * You can use drag-and-drop to add fonts.

-* Double click on font will open it in associated application (probably, font viewer).
+* Double click on a font will open it in an associated application (probably, a font viewer).

 * The same font can be added to multiple sets.
 In this case, disabling such font in certain set does not unlink it if it still enabled in other sets.